mhiramat/mincs/README.md

 MINCS (Minimum Container Shellscripts) is a collection of shell scripts for light-weight containers.
-Since MINCS just requires posix shell and some tools, it is easy to run it even on busybox.
+Since MINCS just requires posix shell and some tools, it is easy to run it even on busybox ( see [boot2minc](https://github.com/mhiramat/boot2minc) for busybox combination).

 * *minc* is a shell script (frontend) of mini-container script, which works as the chroot, but it also changes namespace.